Puchaczov/TQL.CronExpression/README.md

 # CronExpression

 <h2 class="western" lang="en-US">What is CronExpression</h2>
-<p lang="en-US">CronExpression is a .NET library provided CRON
+<p lang="en-US">CronExpression is a .NET library provids CRON
-expression analysis tool and evaluation environment.
+expression analysis tools and evaluation environment.
 By this library you can for example process your expression in a way that allows you to judge provided expression correctness.
 You can use it as evaluation engine when you build scheduler.
 Software should be useful